SlimeyIceCream/SlimeyIceCream/README.md

 ### Hi there 👋

+Tran rights!
+I have a bunch of goofy repositories on my profile.
+I know:
+HTML
+Rust(learning)
+Javascript(Learning)

 <!--
 **SlimeyIceCream/SlimeyIceCream** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.